Wachsmuth History, Family Crest & Coats of Arms

 Early Notables of the Wachsmuth family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early Wachsmuth Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Wachsmuth Notables in all our PDF Extended History products and printed products wherever possible.

 Prussia played an extremely influential role in shaping modern German history.
 It remained a part of Germany until after the Second World War.
 Prussia was divided among the Soviet Union, Poland, East Germany and West Germany.
 Many Prussians became residents of these new countries after the War, and many migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly to Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Wachsmuth were